KhosroBahrami/Deep_Compression/README.md

 - Pruning
 - Quantization

+### Deep Neural Network
+I implemented pruning and quantization for convolutional and fully connected layers of VGG16 network.
+I applied VGG16 network for classification on MNIST database.

+### Network Compression
+The network compression has the following steps:

+### 1.Network Training
+In this step, I train the whole network (e.g. VGG) for a number iterations for classification.

-### Pruning
+### 2.Pruning
 There are different types of prunings.
-In this code, I implemented element-wise pruning in which the weights are prunned if they are smaller than a threshold.
+In this code, I implemented element-wise pruning in which the weights of all layers are prunned if they are smaller than a threshold.

+### 3.Pruning & fine tunning
+After pruning, I train the network while making the prunned values to zero.

-### Quantization
+### 4.Quantization
 There are different types of quantizations.
 In this code, I implemented clutering-based quantization based on K-means clustering.

-### Deep Neural Network
-I implemented pruning and quantization for convolutional and fully connected layers of VGG16 network.
+For VGG, I used 10 clusters to get high performance.
+With less number of clusters, there is drop in the accuracy.

+### 5.Quantization & fine tunning
+After quantization, I fine tunned the network with the quantized values.
+For quantization, the clutering is aplied to each layer (connvolutional and fully connected layers) seperatly.